ana-512-git/text-based-game-XAMK/README.md

 ![alt](https://github.com/ana-512-git/text-based-game-XAMK/blob/main/readme-media/example-nouns.png?raw=true)

-The following verbs are allowed: go, get, say, talkto, use, examine, inventory, help. give, read.
+The following verbs are allowed: "go", "get", "say", "talkto", "use", "examine", "inventory", "help", "give", "read".
-Only "inventory" and "help" are exceptions to the prompt syntax rule.
+Only "inventory" and "help" are exceptions to the prompt syntax rule (they must be used alone, followed by an enter).
 If, during the game, you want to revisit these rules, type "help" followed by enter in the text box and a short manual page will appear, listing the allowed verbs and the prompt syntax, like this: